Kotlin/kotlinx.serialization/docs-website/topics/create-custom-serializers.md

 ### Optimize deserialization with sequential decoding
 <primary-label ref="experimental-general"/>

-Some formats always store elements in order, while others may not.
+Some formats use a strictly ordered schema and can support sequential decoding.
-For formats that store complex data in sequential order, like JSON, you can create a more optimized deserialization process with the [`decodeSequentially()`](https://kotlinlang.org/api/kotlinx.serialization/kotlinx-serialization-core/kotlinx.serialization.encoding/-composite-decoder/decode-sequentially.html) function.
+For these formats, you can optimize deserialization with the [`decodeSequentially()`](https://kotlinlang.org/api/kotlinx.serialization/kotlinx-serialization-core/kotlinx.serialization.encoding/-composite-decoder/decode-sequentially.html) function.
+This function returns `true` if the current structure can be decoded in order.
-This function checks whether the data is stored sequentially, allowing you to skip the more complex logic of decoding individual elements out of order.
+Handle that case separately to skip the more complex logic of decoding individual elements out of order.

 > Serializers generated by the `kotlinx.serialization` plugin use this optimization.
 >